I've had some incredible conversations with strangers on planes, including the one that convinced me to marry my now husband!

-There's something about being on a bus, or on a plane, that can sometimes lead to the most amazing conversations.
+There's something about being on a bus or a plane that can sometimes lead to the most amazing conversations.
 You're out, you're the stranger, and you will never see this person again.
 Why not share your heart?
 Or find out about the life of some fascinating person you never would have met otherwise?
-Traveling is about finding out new things, and meeting new people.
+Traveling is about finding out new things and meeting new people.
 Of course, be careful, but look at it as an opportunity to grow.

 It's funny, but talking to people on the bus has been life-changing for me.
 It's as if I've had angels in disguise waiting at strategic locations to help me at key moments of my life.
 I've had some travel conversations that I will never forget.
 How was I so fortuitous as to stumble upon these treasured nuggets of discourse?
 Well, in short, it was serendipity.
 But if I was to give any advice as to help serendipity along, this would be it.

 For those of us who ride a bus or plane regularly, you know that there is unspoken seat etiquette.
 When your seat partner comes along, you politely let them stow their bags, and get seated.
 You will give a polite smile to let them know you are friendly, and may or may not say "hi."
 You are both cautious, wanting to respect each other's space, and still get along for the next two or more hours that you are going to be in such close proximity.

 Well, part of having a good conversation while traveling somewhere is to be open.
 If you want to possibly talk to this person, say hello to them right at the beginning.
 This signals that you are open to talking.
 You can tell by watching some people's signals that talking to a stranger is their worst nightmare.
 By saying hi, and smiling, you are letting your seat-mate know you are open.